swift-nav/swiftnav-ros2/README.md

 # Driver Configuration
-The driver configuration is stored in `/config/params.yaml` file and provides the following configuration options:
+The driver configuration is stored in the `/config/settings.yaml` file.
+The following settings are available:

 | Parameter | Accepted Values | Description |
 | :--- | :--- | :--- |